nima-rahbar/wordpress-local-development/README.md

 ## 3. Starting the Site

-Once the setup script has generated the configuration files, you can start your site using `docker-compose`.
+Once the setup script has generated the configuration files, you can start your site using `docker compose`.

 ### Standard Start